ni/nimi-python/docs/nidigital/class.rst

 ----------------------------

     .. py:attribute:: instrument_firmware_revision

+        Returns a string that contains the firmware revision information for the digital pattern instrument.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.